 Some smokers are designed with fold-out handles, folding legs, making it easier to carry them around and fit them inside your car.
 Others are designed essentially like self-contained crates boxes, which are the easiest smokers to carry.

-When on the road or camping site, you want the cooking part smoothly and without any hassles.
-After all, you are out enjoying the outdoors, trying to relax and recharge.
-Meaning the smoker should be reliable, easy to set up, and easy to operate.
+When on the road or camping site, you want the cooking part to go smoothly and without any hassles.
+After all, you are out enjoying the outdoors, trying to relax and recharge. meaning the smoker should be reliable, easy to set up, and easy to operate.